Skip to main content

 CBC News·Apr 15

-The NDP political party will get money again to help them run things in Parliament.
-They lost funding last year because they didn't win enough seats in the election.
-This money will help them do their job of representing Canadians.
+The NDP political party will get money again to help them operate in Parliament.
+They lost funding last year because they didn't have enough members elected, but a committee decided to give them money again.
+This will help them participate and share their ideas in government.

 CBC News